silliman/fabric-lab-IBM-Z/lab4.rst

 **Step 3:** Hyperledger Composer provides a package to work with Yeoman.
 Install it using this command::

- bcuser@ubuntu16042:~$ npm install -g generator-hyperledger-composer
+ bcuser@ubuntu16042:~$ npm install -g generator-hyperledger-composer@0.11.3

 **Step 4:** Enter the following command to begin the generation of an AngularJS application based on your Hyperledger Composer Business Network::